Credit Card Icon

 Consult an Eye Care Professional for Diagnosis

-• Refraction Test: Utilizing a phoropter, the doctor will determine the precise prescription needed to correct your vision, providing clarity and comfort.
+• Corneal Topography Utilizing a phoropter, the doctor will determine the precise prescription needed to correct your vision, providing clarity and comfort.

-• Corneal Topography: An advanced imaging technique, corneal topography creates a detailed map of the cornea’s surface, allowing for a comprehensive understanding of its shape and any distortions.
+• Refraction Test An advanced imaging technique creates a detailed map of the cornea’s surface, allowing for a comprehensive understanding of its shape and any distortions.

 After the evaluation, your eye care professional will discuss the findings and recommend suitable treatment options.
 These may include corrective lenses or surgical interventions, tailored to your specific needs.
-We want to reassure you that can greatly improve visual results and overall quality of life for individuals with refractive errors.
+We want to reassure you that proper treatment can greatly improve vision and overall quality of life for individuals with refractive errors.

 It’s common to feel concerned about distorted sight, which can arise from irregular curvature of the cornea.
-This is a frequent sign that may also suggest other ocular issues such as cataracts, diabetic retinopathy, dry eyes, or macular degeneration.
+This is a frequent sign that may also suggest other ocular issues such as cataracts, diabetic retinopathy, glaucoma, or macular degeneration.
 According to recent studies, the occurrence of refractive errors in the general population ranges from 11% to 46%, highlighting the importance of seeking professional evaluation.
-Furthermore, when considering vision issues, one might wonder, do I have astigmatism, as uncorrected astigmatism can lead to decreased vision quality, increased glare, and other complications, underscoring the necessity of comprehensive eye exams.
+Furthermore, when considering vision issues, one might wonder, do I have visual impairments, as uncorrected vision can lead to decreased vision quality, increased glare, and other complications, underscoring the necessity of treatment.

 We are here to help you through this process.
 Schedule an appointment with Northwest Eye to ensure your eye health is prioritized.